The Londinium Consort

 Unmeasured Chamber Concerts is a new series run by Ensemble Unmeasured, which takes its name from the unmeasured preludes of the 17th century.
 We believe that music provides a richness of experience that is immeasurable, and we would like to invite you to share it with us.

-Concerts take place at the Octagon Chapel at 6:30pm on Friday evenings.
+Concerts take place at the Octagon Chapel at 7pm on Friday evenings and run for one hour.

 Join our Mailing List